Abassowolabi/Konga_product_scraper/README.md

+Sure!
+Here's a clean, re-edited version of your README with the **snapshot images moved and formatted** in a way that works well and is commonly used — inside a dedicated **"Snapshots"** or **"Demo"** section near the end, right before Notes & Tips.
+Also, I fixed minor Markdown formatting and indentation issues for you:

+---

 # Konga Products Crawler

 Welcome to the **Konga Products Crawler** — your reliable, splash-powered Scrapy spider that dives deep into Konga.com to extract product details across multiple categories with finesse and precision! 🚀✨